Atmospheric Modeling and Weather Forecasting Group - AM&WFG

 Expertise and experience of the organization

-Research activity: The Atmospheric Modeling and Weather Forecasting Group (AM&WFG) is part of School of Physics and the Institute of Accelerating Systems and Applications (IASA) of National and Kapodistrian University of Athens.
-The AM&WFG has the Professor of University of Athens G. Kallos as a leader, 5 Senior and Post Doctorate researchers and Research Associates, 5 PhD candidates and MSc professionals in Atmospheric Physics and Chemistry, 1 computer expert, an administrator and a number of MSc students working on various projects funded by external sources (EU, USA, Greece).
-The research activities of the group are related to atmospheric, air pollution, soil dust cycle, climatic variability and wave modelling and applications related to data assimilation, weather, wave and air qualitry forecasting, agricultural and wind energy applications.
-The 25-year research activities of the group had as a result the development of various models and integrated modelling systems used from the AM&WFG as well as in several other locations worldwide.
+Research activity: The Atmospheric Modeling and Weather Forecasting Group (AM&WFG) is a research team of the Department of Physics of National and Kapodistrian University of Athens (NKUA).
+The AM&WFG has Professor G. Kallos as leader, 2 professors and 2 Senior and Post Doctorate researchers and Research Associates, 2 PhD candidates, 2 Information Technology experts (MSc and BSc) and a number of MSc students working on various projects funded by external sources (EU, USA, Middle East, Greece).
+The research activities of the group are related to atmospheric dynamics, physics and chemistry, soil dust cycle, climatic variability and wave modelling.
+Of particular interest are applications related to model development and integrated applications,data assimilation,weather,wave and air quality forecasting,agricultural applications and wind energy.
+The AM&WFG research activities are within the last 40-year period.
+During this period a number of modeling tools and integrated systems have been developed.
+These modeling systems have been implemented and run operationally in a number of authorities and institutes worldwide.
 The most important of these modeling products are listed below:

-The ICLAMS system (The Integrated Community Limited Area Modeling System): This system is still underdevelopment at the framework of CIRCE project.
-It is based on the RAMS modeling sytem and includes several other capabilities.
+The RAMS/ICLAMS system (The Integrated Community Limited Area Modeling System based on RAMS): This system has been developed initially at the framework of CIRCE project and continued afterwards.
+It is based on the RAMS modeling system and includes several other capabilities.
 The most important of them are: